quexten/goldwarden/Readme.md

 ```

 ### Autofill
 The autofill feature is a bit experimental.
-It copies the credentials to the clipboard, then creates paste events
+It autotypes the password via uinput.
+This needs a keyboardlayout to map the letters to
-using uinput.
+keycodes.
+Currently supported are qwerty and dvorak.
+`/goldwarden autofill --layout qwerty`
+`/goldwarden autofill --layout dvorak`

+You can bind this to a hotkey in your desktop environment (i.e i3/sway config file, Gnome custom shortcuts, etc).

 ### Login with device
 Approving other devices works out of the box and is enabled by default.
 If the agent is unlocked, you will be prompted